-The solutions for repairing SD cards and flash drives might be similar, but they are a different kind of hardware.
+The solutions for repairing SD cards and flash drives might be similar, but they are different kinds of hardware.
 For SD cards, there could be several issues preventing you from accessing data on your computer.

 While most of the modern laptops and 2-in-1 devices feature an SD card slot, the same is a no-show on desktops.
 That’s why people take the help of cheap external card readers which run into problems more often.